Shopify vs Amazon - Which is Best for Building a Brand

 The problem for Amazon is that in 2021 businesses need to be building a brand.

-Consequently, Amazon has improved its branding ability and is therefore, increasingly targeting the typical Shopify customer, but can Amazon act as a substitute for an eCommerce store on Shopify?
+Consequently, Amazon has improved its branding ability and therefore, is increasingly targeting the typical Shopify customer, but can Amazon act as a substitute for an eCommerce store on Shopify?

 Why You Need to Build a Brand